Dharmendrastm/Cybersecurity_common_questions/README.md

 8. **Software and Data Integrity failures**

-   --Failures related to saoftware updates, critical data, or CI/CD pipelines not being preoperly verified for intergrity.
+   --Failures related to software updates, critical data, or CI/CD pipelines not being preoperly verified for intergrity.

 **EX**:-Allowing unsigned or untrusted software updates, which could lead to compromise.